janbar/osmin/README.md

 ## About osmin on Android

 Installation of the APK can be achieved without issue.
-From release 1.7.0, **the storage for maps is no longer supported in the external SD card** of the device, due to security limitations with Android 10 and up.
-Therefore all data are saved in the internal storage of the device, i.e `Android/data/io.github.janbar.osmin/files/`.
+From release 1.11.0, **the storage for maps is no longer permitted in the external storage** of the device, due to limitations with Android 14 and up.
+Therefore map databases are stored in the internal storage of the device, and user has no access to them.
+GPX files, Favorites file, and some configuration files are stored in user area, i.e `Android/data/io.github.janbar.osmin/files/`.
 This folder is accessible when the device is plugged to an USB port, or directly using the android file manager.
-So you could manually manage the content yourself.
-New maps could be manually uploaded, or removed to make free space.
+So you could manage these contents yourself.
-Downloading big map could failed in background because android stop the activity as soon as possible when the app isn't on front or the device change to sleeping state.
-If you are unable to keep the device active, you should prefer to manually upload the map using the USB port.

 ## About osmin on Unix desktop

-On startup, the application creates storage folders in the user's home directory: `osmin` and `Maps`.
-The first contains user data, configuration files and resources.
-The last contains downloaded maps.
+On startup, the application creates storage folders in the user's home directory: `osmin`.
+It contains user data, configuration files, downloaded maps or voices, and resources.